SofiaChar/valohai-yolo-example/README.md

 - CSV to JSON Conversion: The script reads and extracts metadata, when CSV files are modified.
 This metadata is converted to JSON, enabling us to create visualizations such as charts or graphs on the Valohai page.

+Overall, we use valohai_watch to convert training, testing, and validation metadata into a format that Valohai can read.
+While Valohai doesn't usually need monitoring scripts, we included this example to show how it works without changing the original YOLO code.
 ## <div align="center">Contact</div>
 For bug reports and feature requests please visit GitHub Issues.